dvillaseca/cloudscript-server/Readme.md

 ## Remote Server

 ### Server Setup
-This package allows running a websocket server for running the cloudscript file in a remote location for faster responses if the server is located closer to the playfab servers (currently: Azure US West 2)
+This package allows running a WebSocket server to execute the CloudScript file in a remote location for faster responses if the server is located closer to the PlayFab servers (currently: Azure US West 2).

 **Server configuration instructions:**